13. Graphics#

 ## [1] -1.08 1.08 0.00 3.00

-Indeed, the x-axis range was extended by 4% in each direction.
+Indeed, the x-axis range was extended by 4% in each direction

-the base-10 logarithmic scale.
+which uses the base-10 logarithmic scale.
 In this case, its actual range is

 10^